kurniawanyogi/user-management-fe/README.md

 # Frontend - User Management System

 ### Description
-This is the frontend application for the Employee Management System built with React.
+This is the frontend application for the User Management System built with React.

 ### Features
 - **User Authentication**: Login functionality with JWT token-based authentication.